 Ana Sagar Lake: Named after its maker, Maharaja Anaji, this manmade lake is a renowned picnic spot of Ajmer.
 Tranquil waters reflect the sun setting in the clear sky to paint a mesmerizing picture.
 One side of the lake has lush green gardens called Daulat Bagh.
 Formed by the Mughal Emperor Jahangir, these gardens provide a clear vision of the island nestling in the middle of the lake.
 The island can be accessed using boats.

-Adhai Din ka Jhopra: Originally constructed as a college and later converted to a mosque, Adhai Din ka Jhopra is a famous heritage site.
+Adhai Din ka Jhopra: Originally constructed as a college and later converted to a mosque, Adhai Din ka Jhopra is a famous heritage site, that is one of the best tourist places to visit in India.
 The facade of this mosque is formed by an arched entrance that has Islamic calligraphy all over it.
 The site, however, is now in ruins.
 Its intricate architecture of domes and pillars makes it perfect for photography.